Skip to content

 Step 3: Establish and track contractor safety KPIs

 Tracking KPIs such as lost time rates are a way to advance your contractor safety program.
 The visible analysis of KPIs can help decrease serious incident rates by holding specific people responsible for them.
 Clearly visible analysis of KPIs that represent safety adherence and progress can help decrease serious incident rates by holding specific people accountable for them.
-Consider holding meetings regularly to discuss performance metrics.
-Review any incidents that occurred since the last minute, along with their root causes and corrective actions.
-These discussions can help teams and contractors alike strategise for continued improvement.
+Consider holding meetings regularly to discuss performance metrics and review any incidents that have recently occurred, along with their root causes and corrective actions.
+These discussions can help teams and contractors alike strategize for continued improvement.

 Step 4.
 Use technology to support your contractor safety program

 The task of gathering, verifying, and auditing contractor participation in health and safety is not quick or easy.
-Technology like health and safety management software can help standardise the prequalification process across the organisation and give you visibility into whether a contractor meets your safety expectations.
+Technology like health and safety management software can help standardize the prequalification process across the organization and give you visibility into whether a contractor meets your safety expectations.

 Contribute to a well-oiled economic machine with workplace safety

-We all have a responsibility and need to do our part to keep things moving at a global scale, and health and safety is a key piece of this.
-If everyone does their bit to contribute to safety and protection of their people and supply chain, the wider economic machine will function better.
+We all have a responsibility to keep things moving at a global scale, and health and safety is a key piece of this.
+If everyone does their part to contribute to safety and the protection of their people and supply chain, the wider economic machine will function better.
 Global standards will improve, and the current challenges of supply issues and falling economic output will be less disruptive.

 RELATED BLOGS